Tag: skin health

 The pimple you have right now doesn’t have to leave a scar.
 The choice you make in the next 24 hours matters more than the choice you make in the next 24 days.

-Treat it early.
-Treat it right.
-Use clean, dry skin.
+The best ways to make a pimple go away fast are to treat it early and treat it right.
+Keep your skin clean.
 Don’t touch it.
 Don’t pick it.
 Use the tools that actually work.

 That’s how you make a pimple go away fast, and actually stay gone without the marks.